 Volunteer a little time or a lot, whatever works best with your schedule.
 Volunteer your time at your favorite Library District location.
 Volunteer training will be provided (previous experience and education not required).
 Must be at least 16 years of age.

-For more information, or to apply, contact Jamie Van Wormer, Volunteer Coordinator at 509.893.8234 or email@example.com.
+For more information or to apply, contact Jamie Van Wormer, Volunteer Program Manager, at 509.893.8234 or email@example.com.